Tapas and Vino

-Enjoy dinner at one of Barcelona’s excellent restaurants.
+Enjoy lunch at one of Barcelona’s excellent restaurants.

 Today, travel along the Mediterranean coast before turning inland to visit Penedès, one of the most innovative and exciting wine regions in Spain.
 The geographical spread of Penedès stretches westward and inland from the Mediterranean, over the rolling hills of the Catalan coastal depression and up into the mountain foothills, splitting the vineyards up into three distinct sub-regions based on the variance of altitudes.
 This topographical diversity has created a series of microclimates and allowed an assortment of predominately white grape varieties to flourish.
 The region’s speciality is cava – a distinctly Catalan sparkling white made primarily of indigenous grape varieties such as Xarel-lo and Macabeo.

 The highlight of today’s journey through the magnificent cellars of Penedès is a visit to Pacs del Penedès, owned by the world-renowned Torres family.
 The fifth generation of this historic family continues to approach the illustrious terroir with a blend of innovation and tradition, producing an outstanding variety of wines.